Pope Benedict XVI: Funeral

 From 2 to 4 January 2023, Pope Benedict XVI's body lay in state in St. Peter's Basilica, during which around 195,000 people paid their respects.
 His funeral took place on 5 January 2023 in St. Peter's Square at 9:30 am, presided over by Pope Francis and celebrated by Cardinal Giovanni Battista Re.
-This ended the Catholic Church's 10-year involvement with the then-current pope and pope-emeritus, and was the first time since 1802 that a pope had attended a funeral for his predecessor.
+This ended a ten-year period during which the pope and pope emeritus lived concurrently, and marked the first time since 1802 that a pope had attended the funeral of his predecessor.
 The funeral was attended by an estimated 50,000 people.
 Some attendees held signs reading or shouted "Santo subito", calling for his quick elevation to sainthood, a cry heard previously at the funeral of John Paul II.
 Benedict was interred in the crypt beneath St. Peter's Basilica, in the same tomb originally occupied by John Paul II and John XXIII.
 The tomb was opened to the public on 8 January 2023.